top of page

 Method 3: Card Sorting

-Because most students identified navigation apps as their main method of finding buildings, we used card sorting to identify their mental models on what features their way finding methods entail, and what features our solution should have.
+Because most students identified navigation apps as their main method of finding buildings, we used card sorting to visualize their mental models on what features their way finding methods entail, and what features our solution should have.
+We chose various features that already exist on apps, as well as features we might include in apps.
+We also added building features and some items related to general navigation.
+Additionally, we included a section where participants stated why they sorted the cards in specific groups.

 Participant 1